gonzalezrostani/academic-web-Vale/content/home/projects2.md

 ## **Dissertation**

-**Elections, Right-wing Populism, and Political-Economic Polarization:  The Role of Institutions and Political Outsiders.** 2022.
-(Revised and Resubmitted at the _Journal of Politics - JOP_)
+**Elections, Right-wing Populism, and Political-Economic Polarization:  The Role of Institutions and Political Outsiders.** 2022.  _(Conditionally accepted at the _Journal of Politics - JOP)_

 <details><summary>Abstract</summary><p>While there is little doubt that technological change is generating labor market polarization around the world, we know much less about its translation into partisan polarization.
 I explore the political polarization driven by the rise of right-wing populist parties and leaders throughout developed democracies.
 I build a theoretical model to explain how right-wing populists have attracted the votes of routine workers, workers exposed to automation risk, and previously loyal to mainstream left-wing parties, within both majoritarian multi-district and multiparty proportional systems.
 I empirically evaluate the theory, focusing primarily on the US and Germany, using individual vote-switching data and campaign targeting strategies inferred from the content of political speeches and party manifestos.</p>
 </details> &nbsp;